bgriffen/oldwebsite/_posts/2016-03-06-mapping-astronomy-publications.md

 All of these had to be put in the same bin otherwise they would be separate institutes.
 Once I took care of these edge cases and had the unique self-similar keys for each location I simply populated them with the relevant paper information (e.g. authors).
 Again, a little coding gymnastics was required to get this all in working order.

-Once all of the time-consuming part is complete, it is trivial to populate a map with the relevant information in Folium.
+Once all the time-consuming part is finished, it was trivial to populate a map with the relevant information using Folium.

 ```python
 import folium